vincemilo/jsTodo/README.md

 - Logic separated by module

-- Using local storage to save data
+- Using localStorage to save data

 ##Process